w3c/ColorWeb-CG/hdr_html_canvas_element.md

 should not be used to represent HDR signal, as detailed in the introduction._

-The `HTMLCanvasElement` methods `toDataURL()` and `toBlob()` should produce resources that best match the fidelity of the underlying HTML Canvas element (subject to the limitations of the implementation and the requested format).
+The `HTMLCanvasElement` methods `toDataURL()` and `toBlob()` should produce resources that preserve the color space of the underlying Canvas context (subject to the limitations of the implementation and the requested format).

 ## Extend `ImageDataSettings` to support higher bit depths